farhapartex/mickey/README.rst

 In Mickey, image need to choose in time of creation a blog post.
 Hence there is a media browser named Media.
 To use any image, first need to upload images from Media.
-In each time of uploading a single image, DJ-Blog created extra 2 copy of same image with different size which are mainly medium and small size.
+In each time of uploading a single image, Mickey created extra 2 copy of same image with different size which are mainly medium and small size.
 By default the medium and small size are (768,1024) and (265, 300).